mit212/lab5_2024/README.md

         </details>

     2. Open the Installation tab and add the specified line to the lib_deps option of `[env:]` section.
-For this example, the this would be `thomasfredericks/Bounce2@^2.72`.
+For this example, this would be `thomasfredericks/Bounce2@^2.72`.

     </details>
 2. Fill in `test_sensors/button_test.cpp` with test code to use your button to turn on the LED.